midbel/tomlq/README.md

 # query

 query has been created in order to make easier to retrieve values from a [toml document](https://toml.io) like [jq](https://stedolan.github.io/jq/) does with JSON document.

-In some extend, query can also be used to search for values in JSON documents.
+In some extend, query can also be used to search for values in JSON documents - but it is not its primary objective.

 ### Syntax